selik44/afflicto/readme.md

 # Architecture
 - Figure out a way to cache routes while still allowing translated routes. (@see gentlefox.net routing)
 - Move complicated controller logic to commands, for extendability?
-- Leverage Laravel Requests and Events
+- Move all closure routes to controllers, so we can cache routes.
+- Architecture: Requests, Events, Commands etc.
-- Implement caching, look at varnish cache? memcach?
+- Caching: Implement caching, look at varnish cache? memcach?
-- clean up messy inline CSS, make use of partials more and perhaps look at a lightweight front-end MVC.
+- Modularize views: make use of partials more
+- turn all CSS into SASS
+- figure out a better way to organize translation lines

+# Todo:
+- Implement custom order statuses
+- Implement tagging functionality
+	Each tag can have a name, machine and optional icon (via font-awesome)
+- Allow defining custom product fields ("attributes")

 # Store